 According to research from McKinsey, 80% of businesses can't maintain sustainable profit if there is no management strategy cost-effective.
 Spending unreasonable lack of data cost analysis business or just focus cut without optimization can cause the business to fall into the trap of reduced performance.

-This article Lac Viet Computing will provide a comprehensive view of the cost analysis, from traditional methods to the application of modern technology to help businesses optimize financial resources in the most efficient way.
+This article Lac Viet Computing will provide comprehensive information on cost analysis from traditional methods to the application of modern technology to help businesses optimize financial resources in the most efficient way.

 Many businesses often confuse cost and cash flow, leading to mistakes in financial management.